Art of Contemplative Practice

-Completion of this course is strongly recommended prior to enrolment in the Art of Spiritual Companioning course or The House of Prayer: Tending the Holy Spiritual Direction Formation Program.
-It can also be taken on its own without progressing on to further Spiritual Direction studies
+Completion of the Art of Contemplative Practice 1 course is strongly recommended before enrolling in The Art of Spiritual Companioning 1.
+It can also be taken on its own without progressing on to the Art of Spiritual Companioning courses.

 Next intake: 2025